 -

 Cat8 (Category 8): Representing the pinnacle of copper Ethernet cabling, Cat8 supports ultra-high frequencies up to 2000 MHz (2 GHz) and delivers speeds from 25 Gbps to 40 Gbps over short distances, typically up to 30 meters (98 feet).
 Fully shielded, Cat8 is designed for data centers and high-performance networking where every millisecond and every gigabit counts.
-For a 20 ft Ethernet cable, Cat8 offers the absolute best performance, especially if you’re building a cutting-edge gaming setup or professional workstation.
+For a 20 ft Ethernet cable, Cat8 offers the absolute best performance, especially if you’re building a modern gaming setup or professional workstation.

 Here’s a quick comparison table: